 5.c) Genetic foundation and the origin of language

-If until now, the study of memory presents unresolved questions, with language these questions multiply.
+If the study of memory presents unresolved questions, now these questions multiply.

-This type of intelligence operates with a degree of reduced reliability in comparison to logical math intelligence, even with the intuition mode.
+It operates with low reliability in comparison to logical math intelligence and intuition modes.

-It deals with the type of extra rapid responses of intelligence that we discussed when talking about the origin of language.
+It deals with ultra-fast responses of intelligence seen in the section the origin of language.

-Regardless of the existence of short, medium, and long-term linguistic memory, linguistic memories with greater or lesser degree of reliability, and memories of subjects or special situations of a linguistic nature; we can argue that the general nature of this memory is that it does not require selecting exact words when speaking.
+Regardless of the existence of short, medium, and long-term semantic memory, and with a greater or lesser degree of reliability, its general characteristic does not require exact words for a specific idea.

-In short, the merging of intelligence and linguistic memory produces spectacular results in language.
+The merging of linguistic intelligence and semantic memory produces spectacular results in language.

-As far as the origin of language, I agree with the idea of a genetic base of language but without denying the other side of the coin: not all humans have the same predisposition in quantitative terms.
-For, otherwise, it would be like the work of instant divine creation.
+It seems correct the idea of the language genetic base but without denying the other side of the coin: not all humans have the same predisposition in quantitative terms.
+Otherwise, it would be like the work of instant divine creation.

-The human brain still needs years of development in order to acquire a good control of language and, even so, it is clear that there are vast and obvious differences in the command of language of some humans.
+The human brain still needs years of development to acquire a reasonable control of language and, even so, there are vast and noticeable differences in command of the language among humans.

-Even if this other aspect seems less attractive at first, the effort of looking for its beauty will surely bring enormous benefits.
+Although it may seem less attractive at first; the effort of looking for its beauty will surely bring benefits.

-Regardless of prettiness, with the theory of Natural Selection as well as with the Global Theory of Conditioned Evolution of Life (GTCEL), language should have a non-identical genetic load for all individuals.
+With both the theory of Natural Selection and the Conditioned Evolution of Life, the complexity of language should have a non-identical genetic load for all individuals.

-The Global Theory of Conditional Evolution of Life clearly proposes an almost absolute genetic foundation and, consequently, the differences among groups and, to a lesser extent, in individuals are due to genetic differences.
+The Conditioned Evolution of Life proposes a genetic foundation and, consequently, the differences among groups and, to a lesser extent, in individuals are due to genetic differences.

 Genetic derivation or accumulation

-Including random mutations due to natural selection, those that produce a comparative advantage will have more descendants.
-That is, small random increases in the linguistic capacity will tend to establish themselves genetically.
+Even with random mutations due to natural selection, those producing a comparative advantage will have more descendants.
+Small increases in the semantic capacity will tend to establish themselves genetically.

-Despite recognizing that the rate could have varied due to physiological changes that benefitted language, it is flawless that such changes will have required quite a few generations in order to reach the completely human population.
+Despite recognizing that it could have varied due to physiological changes that benefited language, such changes will have required quite a few generations to reach the entire human population.

 Variability of existing languages

-I do not know the specific calculations for the number of words in the current languages but I imagine they vary quite a bit, and I also suppose that the very concept of a word would pose a significant problem for such calculations.
+It is not known the number of words in the current idioms, but they should vary quite a bit, and the very concept of a word would pose a significant problem for such calculations.

-Previous arguments infer that growth will have followed an exponential pattern with greater or lesser rate at certain times.
+Previous arguments infer an exponential growth with a greater or lesser rate at certain times.

-Subsequently, the greater increases in absolute terms have been produced during the last one or two thousand years, keeping in mind that the current Homo sapiens have only been in existence during 50,000 years (in rounded figures).
+Subsequently, the more significant increases in absolute terms should belong to the last thousands of years, keeping in mind the current Homo Sapiens have only been in existence during 50,000 years in rounded figures.

 It is true that the halt of Western civilization of the first five hundred years of the Christian calendar partly contradicts the previous arguments.
-But it must be understood such as how the Roman and Greek cultures were a very reduced genetic foundation in population and in the process of expansion, they ceased being visible during a long period of time due to reasons relating to this genetic configuration of the operations that maintained the intellectual capacities.
+However, it must be understood such as how the Roman and Greek cultures were a very reduced genetic foundation in population and the process of expansion; they ceased being visible during an extended period due to reasons relating to this genetic configuration of the operations that maintained the intellectual capacities.

-In summary, I would like to point out that the language genetic base is indisputable and that the relative importance attributed to it will depend on the temporal and population scale of the analysis; in the long term, it would be very high with either the theory of Natural Selection or the Conditional Evolution of Life.
+In summary, the language genetic evolution is indisputable, and its significance will depend on the temporal and spatial scale of the analysis; in the long term, it would be very high with either the theory of Natural Selection or the Conditional Evolution of Life.

-In the short-term, on an individual level, it would be almost complete with the GTCEL, and with Darwin’s theory rather reduced.
+In the short-term, on an individual level, it would be almost complete with the Conditional Evolution of Life, and with Darwin’s theory somewhat reduced.

-Nevertheless, in my opinion, in the case of the Homo Sapiens language, the Darwinist Theory fails given that it would need a long-term that has not existed.
-It has only two thousand generations to produce positive mutations, establish genetics, and it for it to spread to the entire population; and only forty of them in the last thousand years.
+Nevertheless, the Darwinism fails for the Homo Sapiens language, given that it would have needed a long-term that has not existed.
+It has only two thousand generations to produce favorable mutations and spread to the entire population and only forty human generations in the last thousand years.

-In any case, the weakened exponential growth seems contrived; whichever theory it is expounded.
+The exponential growth seems contrived; whichever theory we use.